mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 data.timestamp | <ul><li>Time as per the biometric device.</li><li>Note: The biometric device is expected to sync its time from the management server at regular intervals so accurate time could be maintained on the device.</li></ul>
 data.requestedScore | Floating point number to represent the minimum required score for the capture.
 This value will be scaled from 0 - 100 for NFIQ v1.0.
 The logic for scaling is mentioned above. data.qualityScore | Floating point number representing the score for the current capture.
 This value will be scaled from 0 - 100 for NFIQ v1.0.
-The logic for scaling is mentioned above. hash | sha256 in hex format (previous "hash" + sha256 hash of the current biometric data (ISO) before encryption) sessionKey | The session key (used for the encryption of the bio data (ISO)) is encrypted using the MOSIP public certificate with RSA/ECB/OAEPWITHSHA-256ANDMGF1PADDING algorithm and then encode the encrypted session key with base64 URL safe encoding. thumbprint | SHA256 representation of the certificate (HEX encoded) that was used for encryption of session key.
+The logic for scaling is mentioned above. hash | sha256 in hex format in upper case (previous "hash" + sha256 hash of the current biometric ISO data before encryption) sessionKey | The session key (used for the encryption of the bio data (ISO)) is encrypted using the MOSIP public certificate with RSA/ECB/OAEPWITHSHA-256ANDMGF1PADDING algorithm and then encode the encrypted session key with base64 URL safe encoding. thumbprint | SHA256 representation of the certificate (HEX encoded) that was used for encryption of session key.
 All texts to be treated as uppercase without any spaces or hyphens. error | Relevant errors as defined under the [error section](#error-codes) of this document.